corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/maintenance-mode.md

 It may be possible that maintenance windows overrun.
 This could happen due to one of two reasons, as follows:

 * The nominal duration specified was insufficient for the tasks to fully complete.
-In this case Corda Enterprise will emit a log warning (as explained in the duration section in the explanation of parameters above).
-There is no other effect on the operation of Corda Enterprise.
+In this case Corda: Enterprise Edition  will emit a log warning (as explained in the duration section in the explanation of parameters above).
+There is no other effect on the operation of Corda: Enterprise Edition .
 * The actual duration, which the maintenance window takes to run, ended **after** the start of the next maintenance window.
 This is a slightly more serious situation in that the next maintenance window will **NOT** be run.
 Only one maintenance window can run at any one time and maintenance will only start at the **beginning** of its specified window.
 Therefore, even a slight overrun in a previous maintenance window can prevent a later one from being run.
-If this happens, Corda Enterprise will emit a log warning, as shown in the example below:
+If this happens, Corda: Enterprise Edition  will emit a log warning, as shown in the example below:

 ```
 [WARN ] 2020-08-28T14:22:41,005Z [pool-12-thread-1] maintenance.MaintenanceScheduler - The maintenance window scheduled to run at 2020-08-28T14:22:38 (UTC) was missed due to an earlier window at 2020-08-28T14:22:31 (UTC) not finishing until 2020-08-28T14:22:41 (UTC)